 Maybe, man.
 I mean, judges are doing a lot of crazy shit these days, and I’ve heard stories of lawyers successfully arranging a visitation schedule for pets are part of a post-nuptial agreement.
 However, I can’t say I strongly suggest it in most situations, because it requires way too much cooperation between the parties and I have a bad habit of viewing my family clients as being two children who are both screaming “MINE!” at the top of their damn lungs.

 Why does it require cooperation?
 Well, because divorce is not about letting people share property.
 When people file for divorce, their existence as “co-owners” of property is supposedly terminated.
-They’re not supposed to keep holding the same property that they bought and owned together during the course of the marriage, that leads to a lot of fucking issues down the road once one of them starts dating again.
-The poor guy sitting alone in his boxers every night in a shithole apartment may be fine with sharing ownership now, but later?
-Later he’s gonna be pissed that his ex has moved on and he’s still eating an entire fucking ice cream cake alone while she/he is out having a damn good time.
+This is why divorces can tend to get very messy indeed, especially if there are kids and custody involved.
+Now, a reliable Family Mediation Service Macclesfield should be able to manage these issues sensibly and with much care, but this is not always the case with divorce.
+They’re not supposed to keep holding the same property that they bought and owned together during the course of the marriage, that leads to a lot of issues down the road once one of them starts dating again.
+The poor guy sitting alone in his boxers every night in his apartment may be fine with sharing ownership now, but later?
+Later he’s gonna be angry that his ex has moved on and he’s still eating an entire ice cream cake alone while she/he is out having a damn good time.

 With kids, the courts recognize that these are little people and assumes that the interaction and involvement of both parents is essential, which is how we end up with custody and visitation agreements.
 This is also how we end up with courts enforcing custody agreements strictly, not just to protect the rights of the parents but also to protect the rights of the children to have access to and support from both of their parents.
 Pets, however, aren’t people, they’re property, and the court isn’t too fond of leaving hanging threads out there like “You both have rights to the ferret.”